ajay-kumar-gour/Ecommerce-API/readme.md

 This Node.js API serves as the backend for an e-commerce( majorly related to mobile phones )application.
 It provides endpoints for managing products and user authentication.

+> [!NOTE]
-#### Live application hosted and deployed here : https://phonesphere.onrender.com
+> Live application hosted and deployed here : https://phonesphere.onrender.com

 ## Features

 - **Product Management:**